nikhilfenwick/SimpleCodingPuzzles/ThePuzzles/Puzzle1June25th2023.md

 1. make sure the random number is between 0 and 10.
 1. display the random number on the output

+Step Two

+1. update the code in Step One, and turn it into a function called 'ReturnRandomNumber'.

+Step Three

+1. use the ReturnRandomNumber function to generate 99 random numbers.
+1. store these 99 numbers in an array.
+1. display the array.

 # general notes

 1. do it either in javascript or c sharp.